NASRec: Weight Sharing Neural Architecture Search for Recommender Systems

 \textbf{Efficient Search within a Versatile Search Space.} Despite a larger NASRec search space that presents more challenges to fully explore, NASRec achieves at least 1.7$\times$ searching efficiency compared to state-of-the-art efficient NAS methods~\cite{song2020towards,gao2021progressive} with significant Log Loss improvement on all three benchmarks.
 This is greatly attributed to the efficiency of Weight-Sharing NAS applied on heterogeneous operators and multi-modality data.

-We also establish a random search baseline on both \textit{NASRec-Full} and \textit{NASRec-Small}.
-We first plot the Cumulative Distribution Function in \textit{NASRec-small}.
-A higher density of top-performing architectures exists compared to \textit{NASRec-full}, making random search relatively easier to obtain top-performing architectures within a limited budget.
-However, as the cardinality of the search space increases, random search obtains worse performance due to a lower density of top-performing architectures, see Figure \ref{fig:subnet_stats}.

-Despite a lower random search baseline, the scalable Weight-Sharing NAS tackles the exploration of full \textit{NASRec-Full} search space thanks to the broad coverage of the supernet.
-With an effective Single-Operator Any-connection path sampling strategy, Weight-Sharing NAS narrows the gap of random search on Criteo and KDD Cup 2012, yet surprisingly discovers a significantly better model on Avazu.
-This indicates that a larger NASRec search space has the potential to explore more architecture possibilities and obtain better models for recommendation system designs, and justify our usage of the flexible and hierarchical \textit{NASRec-Full} search space.
+We observe that a compact \textit{NASRec-Small} search space produces strong random search baselines, while a larger \textit{NASRec-Full} search space has a weaker baseline.
+This is because with limited search budget, it is more challenging to discover promising models within a large search space.
+Yet, the scalable WS-NAS tackles the exploration of full \textit{NASRec-Full} search space thanks to the broad coverage of the supernet.
+With an effective Single-Operator Any-connection path sampling strategy, WS-NAS improves the quality of discovered models on Criteo, and discovers a better model on Avazu and KDD Cup 2012 compared to the NASRec-Small search space.